Home Doh Ref

 Developers learn one core resolution algorithm that works across all Doh systems.

-2. Predictable Overrides
+2. Predictable Composition and Overrides

 3. Flexible Composition